Keerthipriya27/BRAINROT/README.md

 # BRAINROT 🧠💀

-ur unhinged AI bestie — a chaotic, Gen-Z-flavored AI chat assistant built with React and streaming AI responses.
+Your unhinged AI bestie — a chaotic, Gen-Z-flavored AI chat assistant built with React and streaming AI responses.

 ## Features